azureossd/azureossd.github.io/_posts/2023-02-09-troubleshooting-nodejs-deployments-on-appservice-linux.md

 - Review if your files are in root folder when doing git commits and if there is any `package.json/yarn.lock` and you have any application files like `app.js, server.js` to detect a valid Node.js application.
 - When doing `ZipDeploy` and using `Oryx build` check if file directories are correct inside the zip file and not having a subdirectory.

+## Platform is unsupported

+**Errors**

+- `Platform 'nodejs' version 'xx' is unsupported.`

+**Actions**
+- Using a particular node.js framework defined in package.json?
+If yes, try the default node.js version assigned by the runtime and redeploy.
+- Validate if the Node.js framework is a supported stack runtime from [Support Timeline](https://github.com/Azure/app-service-linux-docs/blob/master/Runtime_Support/node_support.md).
+If this is then create a support case to report the issue.

+## Kudu Parent process crashed

+**Errors**
+- `GetParentProcessLinux (id) failed.: Could not find a part of the path '/proc/id/stat'`

+**Actions**
+- Redeploy, if the issue continues, then stop the site and redeploy, then start site.
+- If issue continues, scale up and down to replace the instance.

 ##  Connection or socket time issues